storyblok/field-plugin/packages/cli/templates/react/README.md

 ## Clean up the boilerplate

-To start from a blank state, delete the following files:
+To start from a blank state, remove the example component `<FieldPluginExample />` from `src/App.tsx`.

-- src/components/AssetSelelctor.tsx
-- src/components/Counter.tsx
-- src/components/ModalToggle.tsx

-And search for comments `DELETE THIS BOILERPLATE` comments and delete the code around them.